freeCodeCamp/freeCodeCamp/guide/english/c/macros/index.md

 ---
 ## Macros in C

 A macro is a piece of code with a given name.
 When the name is used, it is replaced by the content of the macro.
+This is handled by the C Preprocessor, before compilation.

 The `#define` keyword is used to define new macros.
 It's followed by a name and a content.
 By convention, macro names are written in uppercase.
 There are two type of macros: `Object-like` macros and `Function-like` macros.

 #### Why Macros?
 The C compiler will go through your code and replace every occurrence of a macro with it's value.
 This begs the question, what is the point of using macros?
 The answer: macros are a tool for the programmer, not for the program.